 Next issue date, then click Update to save the change.

-Your customer pauses the service subscription for one month; therefore, no invoice should be issued on 24 September.
-The next invoice should be issued on 24 October, so you edit the recurring sales invoice in Settings:
+Your customer pauses the service subscription for one month; therefore, no invoice should be issued on 15 July.
+The next invoice should be issued on 15 August, so you edit the recurring sales invoice in Settings and click Update: